hsuenn/IT3385_MLOPS/README.md

 1. Run `poetry lock`
 2. Re-run `poetry install` next

-Alternatively, you may delete the generated `poetry.lock`, though not recommended, it should generate a new one again upon `poetry install`
+Alternatively (though not recommended), you may delete the generated `poetry.lock`, afterwards it should automatically generate a new one again upon `poetry install`

 <hr>